 H.Con.Res.
-61 should be rejected as it fails to recognize the imminent national security threats posed by violent drug-trafficking cartels operating in and around the Caribbean Sea.
+64 should be rejected as it fails to recognize the imminent national security threats posed by violent drug-trafficking cartels operating in and around the Caribbean Sea that may have, in some cases, a connection or affiliation with the illegitimate Maduro regime, which the United States does not recognize as the government of Venezuela.
 It also purports to limit the President's Article II authority under the Constitution, as Commander in Chief, to protect the United States from the threats of narco-terrorist organizations.